reliable-agents/optillm/README.md

 # optillm

+> [!NOTE]
+> This fork includes tighter integration with vLLM and better support for generating synthetic preferences from models on the Hugging Face Hub.

 optillm is an OpenAI API compatible optimizing inference proxy which implements several state-of-the-art techniques that can improve the accuracy and performance of LLMs.
 The current focus is on implementing techniques that improve reasoning over coding, logical and mathematical queries.
 It is possible to beat the frontier models using these techniques across diverse tasks by doing additional compute at inference time.

 [![Open in Spaces](https://huggingface.co/datasets/huggingface/badges/resolve/main/open-in-hf-spaces-sm.svg)](https://huggingface.co/spaces/codelion/optillm)